Malachi Lawson Suffered From Untreated Burns, Mother Took Lyft To Dispose Of 4-Year-Old's Body In Dumpster 10 Miles From Baltimore Home

 On Friday, police responded to the 5500 block of Haddon Avenue and found Malachi’s deceased inside a trash bag.

-Shatika said she placed Malachi’s into the tub of water, but neither woman sought medical attention for Malachi during the 10 days he was allegedly injured, according to court documents. “instead seeking to hide his injuries for the sake of their own wellbeing, which resulted in his death.”
+Shatika said she placed Malachi into the tub of water, but neither woman sought medical attention for Malachi during the 10 days he was allegedly injured, according to court documents. “instead seeking to hide his injuries for the sake of their own wellbeing, which resulted in his death.”

 During an autopsy Saturday, the boy’s burns were consistent with what Alicia told police and looked like the burns she had photographed on July 23.